gibson-custom-les-paul

 Much more than simply a student guitar

 Gibson originally introduced the Les Paul Junior as an affordable option for students and teachers, but the Junior’s claim to fame didn’t end in the classroom.
-Many artists like Billie Joe Armstrong of Green Day and Keith Urban have become longtime users of the Les Paul Junior.
+Many artists like Billie Joe Armstrong of Green Day, Charlie Starr, and Keith Urban have become longtime users of the Les Paul Junior.
 The Les Paul Junior is the perfect option for players who find beauty in simplicity.

 Gibson’s craftspeople carve the Les Paul Junior’s body out of a single slab of mahogany and equip it with a P-90 bridge pickup.
 This combination of solidbody construction with a P-90 creates heavy tones that artists have loved since its introduction.